Indispensable Feature Story: Shabaka Hutchings

 Picking up a clarinet at the age of nine, Hutchings would play along to his favorite hip-hop artists, including the Notorious BIG, Nas, and Tupac.
 He returned to England to study classical music on the instrument and not only earned his degree but also a coveted spot in the Tomorrow’s Warriors program.
 Other members have included Nubya Garcia, Moses Boyd, and future bandmate Theon Cross.

-Sons of Kemet have been huge contributors to the London jazz scene, first releasing Burn in 2013 and Lest We Forget What We Came Here To Do in 2015.
+The members of Sons of Kemet have been huge contributors to the London jazz scene, first releasing Burn in 2013 and Lest We Forget What We Came Here To Do in 2015.
 Signing to legendary Impulse Records, the Sons released our Queen Is a Reptile in 2018.
 The group’s latest, Black to the Future, was released in 2021.
 “Sons of Kemet’s fourth album is [Hutchings’] most outgoing and evangelical yet, but it carries no trace of compromise…Sons of Kemet’s music is as rooted in the brass-laden carnivals of the Caribbean and London garage raves as it is in the more established American traditions.”

 As is often the case in jazz, musicians splinter off into other groups, leading some and lending their talents as sidemen.
 Sometimes a concurrent project takes on a life of its own with a new member.
 Both Hutchings and Skinner joined Melt Yourself Down, a collective founded by Pete Wareham (also on tenor) in 2012.
 Other members included vocalist Kushal Gaya, bassist Ruth Goller, and percussionist Satin Singh.
 With Melt Yourself Down, Hutchings recorded two albums: 2013’s eponymous debut and 2016’s Last Evenings On Earth.

 He started going to see the psychedelic/electronica duo Soccer96 with Betamax Killer and Danalogue the Conqueror.
-Showing up with saxophone in tow he sat in with the two one night.
-Betamax Killer described the performance: “When he got up on stage to play with us it, created an explosive shockwave of energy that stunned us all.”
+Showing up with saxophone in tow, he sat in with the two one night.
+Betamax Killer described the performance: “When he got up on stage to play with us, it created an explosive shockwave of energy that stunned us all.”
 A few weeks later, the trio booked three days at a studio, and the result was The Comet is Coming, a psychedelic, electronic avant-garde jazz journey into the cosmos.
 The group released two singles in 2016, “Neon Baby” and “Do the Milky Way,” which eventually ended up on the Prophecy EP along with three other tunes, including “Star Exploding in Slow Motion,” which at just over 6 ½ minutes, is not nearly long enough.

 Yet another project is Shabaka and the Ancestors, which released Wisdom of Elders on Gilles Peterson's Brownswood Recordings in 2016, followed by We Are Sent Here by History in 2020.